 Summer mountaineering in the Alps involves a mixture of weather and conditions from hot & sunny glacier travel to cold & windy climbing at high altitude.
 Thus the mountaineer needs to be prepared for both with a suitable mix of light & cool clothing & sun protection that can be quickly added to with other layers to deal with cold & windy conditions.

 - Alpine mountaineering boots, suitable for taking crampons.
-Don’t worry too much about the B rating, but do check what the boot manufacture specifies as the intended activity for the boots – e.g. ‘Alpine Mountaineering’.
-Check out examples on our Mountain Boot Hire page.
+Don’t worry too much about the B rating, but do check what the boot manufacture specifies as the intended activity for the boots – e.g. it should say ‘Alpine Mountaineering’ and not trekking or hiking etc.

 - Gaiters, small & light ankle gaiters are fine